leo-bauer/personal_website2/research.md

 ### Works in Progress

-1. "Rebel Group Origins and Civilian Victimization."
-With Jessica Maves Braithwaite, Kathleen Gallagher Cunningham, Margaret McWeeney and Sean Rao.
+1. "Where Do Mediators Try to Prevent Civil War?"
+With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
 2024.
 Under Review.

-2. "Exploring the Nexus between Natural Disasters, Civil Conflict and Displacement."
+2. "The Nonviolent Legacies of Rebel Group Origins."
+With Kathleen Gallagher Cunningham.
+2024.
+Working Paper.

+3. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
 With Juan D. Gelvez.
 2024.
+Under Review.

+4. "Rebel Organizational Legacies and Civilian Victimization."
+With Jessica Maves Braithwaite, Kathleen Gallagher Cunningham, Margaret McWeeney and Sean Rao.
+2024.
 Working Paper.

-3. "Tracing Changes in Pro-Democracy Protest Framing: Evidence from German Democratic Republic State Media."
+5. "Tracing Changes in Pro-Democracy Protest Framing: Evidence from German Democratic Republic State Media."
 2023.
-Working Paper.

-4. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
-With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
-2022.
 Working Paper.

 ### Recent Projects